-The Department of Mathematics in cooperation with the College of Education and Human Development offers a program leading to the Master of Science in Teaching (MST) degrees in Mathematics.
+The Department of Mathematics in the School of Science and Technology in cooperation with the School of Education offers a program leading to the Master of Science in Teaching (MST) degrees in Mathematics.
 This department also offers a Master of Science (MS) degree in pure mathematics for Students who seek careers in college or university teaching, government, industry, business, etc.

-- To provide quality mathematics training at the master's degree level. - To help increase the number of mathematicians qualified to undertake further studies leading to the doctoral degree in the mathematical sciences. - 3.
-To increase the pool of mathematicians seeking to obtain employment in industry, government and academic institutions.
+- To provide quality mathematics training at the master's degree level. - To help increase the number of mathematicians qualified to undertake further studies leading to the doctoral degree in the mathematical sciences. - To increase the pool of mathematicians seeking to obtain employment in industry, government and academic institutions.